imcakmak/fa_w_decoder/README.md

 a 3 to 8 decoder

-a full adder passing the inputs onto the decoder, doing necessary logics, getting the outputs out
+a full adder passing the inputs onto the decoder, taking decoded output, doing necessary logics, outputting